-(Again, above concepts are defined with respect to theories of equilibrium logic; for logic programs, the corresponding notions are defined mutatis mutandis.)
-Intuitively, while strong equivalence realises some form of substitution principle, uniform equivalence, first studied in the context of datalog programs (Maher 1988; Sagiv 1988), is useful for dealing with hierarchically structured program components.
-Importantly, these notions serve as formal underpinnings for program simplification and modular programming (Eiter et al. 2004b; Pearce 2004), issues which are gaining increasing attention in the literature on answer-set programming.

-As equilibrium logic is based on the logic of here-and-there, we also address the latter in our work, not only because it is underlying equilibrium logic, but also since it is closely related to strong and uniform equivalence.
-Indeed, a QBF module representing reasoning in here-and-there plays a central role in all axiomatisations we provide.
+(Again, the above concepts are defined with respect to theories of equilibrium logic; for logic programs, the corresponding notions are defined mutatis mutandis.)
+Intuitively, while strong equivalence realises a form of substitution principle, uniform equivalence, first studied in the context of datalog programs (Maher 1988; Sagiv 1988), is useful for dealing with hierarchically structured program components.
+Importantly, these notions serve as formal underpinnings for program simplification and modular programming (Eiter et al. 2004b; Pearce 2004).
+As equilibrium logic is based on the logic of here-and-there, we also address the latter in our work, not only because it underlies equilibrium logic, but also since it is closely related to strong and uniform equivalence.
+Indeed, a module representing reasoning in here-and-there plays a central role in all axiomatisations we provide.
 This module, together with other simple modules, will serve as sort of a tool box for arranging the encodings of the different problems considered.
-Hence, our reductions to quantified propositional logic provide an elegant axiomatisation of the considered reasoning tasks.
-In this way, a whole variety of prima facie distinct problems becomes comparable in a uniform setting.
+Hence, our reductions to quantified propositional logic provide an elegant axiomatisation of the considered reasoning tasks in a uniform setting.

-Regarding the concrete complexity results shown in this paper, we obtain that the consistency problem and brave reasoning are Σ_2^P -complete, while skeptical reasoning is Π_2^P -complete.
+Regarding the concrete complexity results discussed in this paper, we show that the consistency problem and brave reasoning are Σ_2^P -complete, while skeptical reasoning is Π_2^P -complete.
 Furthermore, checking ordinary or uniform equivalence is Π_2^P -complete, while checking strong equivalence is co-NP-complete.
 All these results hold for both equilibrium logic as well as for nested logic programs.
 This shows that, with respect to the considered reasoning tasks, equilibrium logic and nested logic programs behave complexitywise precisely as disjunctive logic programs.

 Let us now have some words about the advantages of our reduction approach to quantified propositional logic.
 First of all, as already pointed out above, reductions to QBFs allow us to axiomatise diverse problems in a uniform language.
 As well, they enable us to derive upper complexity bounds with ease.
-Secondly, an increasing number of practicably efficient solvers for quantified propositional logic emerged in recent years (see, for instance, Le Berre et al. (2005) for an overview).
-These can be used as back-end inference engines for our encoded tasks, allowing us to build implementations for the considered reasoning tasks in a rapid-prototyping manner.
+Secondly, an increasing number of practicably efficient solvers for quantified propositional logic emerged in recent years, like, e.g., semprop (Letz 2002), qube-bj (Giunchiglia et al. 2003), quantor (Biere 2005), and qpro (Egly et al. 2006).1 These can be used as backend inference engines for our encoded tasks, allowing us to build implementations for the considered reasoning tasks in a rapid-prototyping manner.
+The viability of using QBF solvers for computing different knowledge-representation tasks was already demonstrated in initial work along these lines (see, e.g., Egly et al. (2000); a more recent experimental evaluation is discussed, e.g., by Oetsch et al. (2006b; 2007)).
 Thirdly, our axiomatisations allow us also to relate equilibrium logic to circumscription (McCarthy 1980).
 For the case of disjunctive logic programs, an early result on the relation between answer sets and circumscription was given by Lin (1991).
 Our encodings generalise Lin's result not only to logic programs with nested expressions but also to full equilibrium logic.
+We note that similar generalisations are independently provided by Ferraris et al. (2007).